acjh13/acjh13.github.io/_projects/kindred.md

 ### Production

 Production-wise I managed a team of 11: 3 artists, 6 programmers and 2 designers.
-It was a bigger team than I had previously managed and I had to quickly learn how to delegate tasks and responsibilities to the leads rather than tracking them myself.
+It was a bigger team than I had previously managed, and I had to quickly learn how to delegate tasks and responsibilities to the leads rather than tracking them myself.

 I followed an *Agile and Scrum* management style, with weekly team meetings to discuss progress, prioritise upcoming tasks and generally as a sync-up point so the team was aware of the project's progress.
 I also used a *Kanban* approach to breaking down and viewing the various tasks of the different departments via Trello.

-With a large team, I sought to setup pipelines between each departments, linking them to members of importance in other departments.
+With a large team, I sought to setup pipelines between each department, linking them to members of importance in other departments.
 For example, I worked with the Technical Lead/Scripting Programmer to setup a bug reporting system when the Design team would encounter issues with scripting behaviours.

 I also ensured that each milestone's submission was of high quality and as bug-free as possible, QA testing the project at every submission.